Common Issues Which Cause Roles to Recycle

 The Run method is intended to run indefinitely.
 If your code overrides the Run method, it should sleep indefinitely.
 If the Run method returns, the role recycles.

-If application uses Windows Azure Diagnostics, then your service configuration file must specify the DiagnosticsConnectionString configuration setting.
-This setting should specify an HTTPS connection to your storage account in Windows Azure.
+If application uses Azure Diagnostics, then your service configuration file must specify the DiagnosticsConnectionString configuration setting.
+This setting should specify an HTTPS connection to your storage account in Azure.

 The connection string is specified in the following format (the protocol must be specified as HTTPS).
 Replace MyAccountName with the name of your storage account, and MyAccountKey with your access key:

-If you are developing your application using the Windows Azure Tools for Microsoft Visual Studio, you can use the property pages to set this value.
-For more information about using Visual Studio to set the configuration values, see Configuring the Cloud Service.
+If you are developing your application using the Azure Tools for Microsoft Visual Studio, you can use the property pages to set this value.
+For more information about using Visual Studio to set the configuration values, see Configuring an Azure Project.

 To run a web role under SSL, you must ensure that your exported management certificate includes the private key.
 If you use the Windows Certificate Manager to export the certificate, be sure to select the Yes, export the private key option.
 The certificate must be exported to the PFX format, which is the only format currently supported.